AUSA Annual General Meeting

 AUSA's Annual General Meeting (AGM) provides a chance for students to learn about the achievements of AUSA and the Trustee Board during the previous academic year, how the Association has been doing financially and what it will do in the future.
 AGM also ensures that all students have an opportunity to vote on policy matters within the Association.

-Aberdeen University Students' Association's Annual General Meeting (AGM) 2020 will be held on the 11th of February at the William Guild Arts Lecture Theatre.
-The meeting is scheduled to begin at 5:30pm and students are encouraged to log in and join the meeting at 5 pm to leave enough time to sign-in and receive their voting card.
+Aberdeen University Students' Association's Annual General Meeting (AGM) 2021 will be held online on the 16th of February on Microsoft Teams.
+The meeting is scheduled to begin at 5:30 pm and students are encouraged to log in and join the meeting at 5 pm to leave enough time to sign-in and member of staff to approve you.
 Please remember to log in with your abdn.ac.uk email account.

 AGM 2021 Call for motions

 The Motions deadline for 2021 is 5pm on the 11th of March.

 If you have any questions please contact firstname.lastname@example.org.

 If you need any guidance on how to write a motion, please see the AGM Motion Guidance document here.

 The AGM is an opportunity for students to learn about how AUSA operates, what the association has done in the past year, how the association is doing financially, ask questions from the Trustee Board and vote on motions.

 What happens when I arrive to the meeting?

 Students are encouraged to arrive about 5 minutes before the meeting.
 The meeting is scheduled to start at 4pm.
 More information coming soon...